-What to expect working in Paediatrics in the NHS02 Mar, 202310 Minutes
+What to expect working in Paediatrics in the NHS07 Aug, 202310 Minutes

 Paediatrics is an ideal path for overseas doctors and medical students looking to enter a stimulating, challenging, and rewarding NHS career.
 As a UK-based paediatrician, you must manage medical conditions affecting children of all ages, from babies to teenagers.

 No two days will be the same, as you will need to provide an exceptional standard of care to children with sudden, temporary, or long-term health issues.
 If you would love to find out more about the career, continue reading to learn what to expect in paediatrics.

 A general paediatrician has various duties they need to perform each day, such as:

 - Providing exceptional acute care across wards and an A&E department

 - Managing babies, children, and teen’s long-term health conditions

 - Discussing medical conditions and treatments with patients and families in a caring, compassionate, and confident manner

 Also, you must work in harmony with various healthcare professionals and departments each day and liaise with education agencies, social services, and more.